 Give your customers a limited-time offer to receive the new product with fewer options at the current price.
 Set a time limit for this offer.
 And, highlight the benefits of the new full-featured product.
 This will give them time to consider the value of paying a higher price.

 Provide a guide on how to upgrade to the new version of your product.

 If customers are fully informed about changes, and understand them, they are more likely to remain as customers.
 In the case of B2B companies, your clients are interested in a stable relationship.
 A modest price increase is typically not a serious problem.

 Be sure to update all of your marketing materials to reflect the new conditions.
 Check any presentations to make sure that any new customers are given correct information.

 You may need a new strategy for communicating with customers.
 Once you have it settled, discuss it with all of your employees.
-Ensure that every manager, marketer, etc. are aware of price changes.
+Ensure that every manager, marketer, etc. is aware of price changes.
 Think about how to announce a price increase to clients, and highlight the main reasons for it.
 Inform all customers as soon as possible, according to the new strategy.

 Announce the Price Increase Directly to Your Customers

 Personal attention makes your communication more valuable.
 It is particularly important to communicate directly with your clients on sensitive topics, such as price changes.
 Make sure your key customers are notified, check email delivery results, and/or ask for a reply.
 Provide customers with full info about new prices.
 Note their requests and comments.
 Be polite, describe conditions, but do not apologize for your new plans and financial strategy.